-- 1. Closed sessions shall generally be conducted during the second and fourth regular Council meetings of each month, and when necessary and applicable on the fifth meeting of each month. - 2.
+- 1. Closed sessions shall generally be conducted each week, or as needed, at the conclusion of the afternoon session of the regular Council mettings. - 2.
 In accordance with the Brown Act the public may speak regarding any closed session item prior to the closed session. - 3.
 All closed session information, verbal or written, is privileged and confidential and shall not be shared with any person not at such closed sessions. - 4.
-The City Attorney will report out in public session any reportable actions that were taken by Council and the vote on such actions in accordance with the Brown Act.
+The City Attorney will report out in public session any reportable actions that were taken by Council and the vote on such actions in accordance with the Brown Act2.